 Many feel music exams are irrelevant, outdated and have little to do with being able to play an instrument.
 This view is surprisingly prevalent in some unsuspecting circles; there are piano teachers who don’t enter students for exams, believing them to be totally unnecessary.
 Certainly, exams are not for everyone and, as Rosie points out, they definitely aren’t for the faint hearted!
 Hours of work, dedication, motivation, and perseverance are necessary – and that’s just to obtain a pass!
 Some talent is also required beyond a certain level too.

 On a personal note, I loved taking piano exams; they gave me a sense of achievement and a feeling of advancement in my playing.
-I took Grades 2, 5, & 8 (if my memory serves correctly!), but I found them fun.
-And those I teach also enjoy working towards them (I never push students to take exams).
+I took Grades 2, 5, & 8, but I found them fun.
+And those I teach also enjoy working towards them.

-One of the main issues amongst those who don’t favour an exam system, seems to be the limitations of the syllabus (usually irrespective of the board taken; whether ABRSM, Trinity College, London College of Music etc.); three pieces, a group of scales, sight-reading and aural must generally be negotiated and this can take time to assimilate (sometimes it can take years, depending on the student).
-Many students (and their teachers) would rather work at a larger group of pieces, learn a more varied repertoire, skip scales (or exercises) and never really have to be put through the trauma associated with sight-reading (or aural).
+One of the main issues amongst those who don’t favour an exam system, seems to be the limitations of the syllabus, usually irrespective of the board taken; whether ABRSM, Trinity College, London College of Music etc.; three pieces, a group of scales, sight-reading and aural must generally be negotiated and this can take time to assimilate, and sometimes it can take years, depending on the student.
+Many students, and their teachers, would rather work at a larger group of pieces, learn a more varied repertoire, skip scales (or exercises) and never really have to be put through the trauma associated with sight-reading (or aural).
 I can certainly empathise with this view, especially for those who want to play for pleasure.

 Playing the piano should be for enjoyment, shouldn’t it?
 Yes, it should.
 And for some this means a challenge.
 For those who want to improve their playing, with the intention of reaching new levels of technique and musicianship, and receive a measured view of their progress, an exam may be a great option.

-The thing about dedicating much time and effort to just a few demanding pieces is that whilst this may seem dull, perfunctory and limited, after working at them correctly (this is vital, so please find a good teacher who can teach the necessary technique required to play everything demanded in the syllabus), students should have acquired new technical (and musical) skills.
+The thing about dedicating much time and effort to just a few demanding pieces is that whilst this may seem dull, perfunctory and limited, after working at them correctly, students should have acquired new technical and musical skills; this is vital, so please find a good teacher who can teach the necessary technique required to play everything demanded in the syllabus.
 These skills can then be applied to a multitude of piano pieces, thus encouraging an increasingly higher standard of playing.
 For many, the whole point of an exam is to overcome or surmount new difficulties.

 When there is a deadline, an impending performance and a marking system for that performance, most pupils are motivated to work.
 They want to go beyond that particular grade or level.
 That’s not to say this level can’t be achieved by not taking an exam, but they do seem to afford the fundamental carrot.
 And a good mark provides a very satisfying sense of achievement, as well as the motivation to continue playing.

-I’ve been working with several piano professors and university faculty members over the past few months (worldwide), frequently enquiring about entrance audition standards and procedures for their respective university or conservatoire, as well as the selection process for their piano majors (a subject which fascinates me).
-On asking which group of students consistently offers the highest level of playing at audition, the answer has (more often than not) been those pianists who have adhered to an examination system, particularly the British system (i.e. ABRSM, Trinity College London, or London College of Music exams, which can all be undertaken worldwide).
+I’ve been working with several piano professors and university faculty members over the past few months (worldwide), frequently enquiring about entrance audition standards and procedures for their respective university or conservatoire, as well as the selection process for their piano majors.
+On asking which group of students consistently offers the highest level of playing at audition, the answer has (more often than not) been those pianists who have adhered to an examination system, particularly the British system, that is, ABRSM, Trinity College London, or London College of Music exams, which can all be undertaken worldwide.

-The main reason for this appears to be that these students have frequently taken diplomas (which can serve as excellent preparation for a prospective conservatoire student), are used to presenting recital programmes, and have a more reliable technical grasp due to regular technical exercise practice (of which scales and arpeggios play an important part).
+The main reason for this appears to be that these students have frequently taken diplomas, which can serve as excellent preparation for a prospective conservatoire student, and are accustomed to presenting recital programmes, and, therefore, often have a more reliable technical grasp due to regular technical exercise practice.
 These young piano majors intend to be professionals, and should therefore not be compared to those who play for pleasure, however, the ideology is exactly the same; formal exams can foster a high standard of playing.